 In an exciting new blog series, we ask our business customers the tough questions.
 What does it mean to start your own business?
 What are some of the hardest challenges you have had to face?
-How can business banking help or hinder your growth?
+How can a Monese business account help or hinder your growth?
 We have a diverse range of companies using our accounts, and can’t wait to learn from their successes and failures when it comes to setting up your own business.

 I started it as a bet.

 Emma Bewick is CEO of CELO-Global, a multinational leader in event conception, design and management, established in 2013.
 Emma could be described as a serial entrepreneur, having run Juno Productions (which then morphed into CELO-Global) for 15 years prior to that.
 When I asked why she was running her own business, her immediate response was: “I started it as a bet.”

 Emma’s success, however, was far from uncalculated.
 The clarity of her ideas along with her ability to make shrewd assessments when it comes to people and projects, is something that carried her through 20 years of entrepreneurship.

 Emma began her life in the film industry, where she started to perceive a demand that was unfulfilled by existing network structures: “Celebrity endorsement is huge with brands.
 Celebrity talent is quite heavily guarded by publicists, managers and agents, but they’re all at film festivals to promote their product.
 They don’t often know how to connect with each other.”